3 Engineer-Like Ways to Test Your Retirement Income Plan

 - The purplish colored line illustrates the results if you earned a rate of return of exactly 5% a year.

 - The red line shows the results in the worst 25% of hypothetical outcomes.

-- At Sensible Money, our financial advisors are both Certified Financial Planners and Retirement Management Analysts, which is an advanced certification that teaches us engineering-like tools that we can use to make rock-solid retirement income plans.
+- At Sensible Money, our financial advisors are both Certified Financial Planners and Retirement Management Analysts (RMA).
+The RMA is an advanced certification that teaches us engineering-like tools that we can use to test retirement income plans.

-- After gathering an incredible amount of data, verifying your income and expenses, and projecting those out through life, we then use three tests, Monte Carlo, Fundedness, and a Historical Audit, to determine if we feel confident your plan would work.
+- After gathering an incredible amount of data, we use three tests, Fundedness, a Historical Audit, and Monte Carlo, to determine if we are confident your plan will work.

 If you haven’t rigorously analyzed your retirement income plan, maybe it’s time.